jianhua-naoc/difforb/docs/workflows/ephemeris-products-workflow.md

 - an element table
 - apside and close-approach event tables
 - a Horizons comparison for optical astrometry
-- a 100-target Horizons comparison plot for numbered small bodies
+- a 100-target Horizons comparison plot for numbered main-belt asteroids

-The numeric output above used `DE441`, `SB441-N16`, Xinglong Station (`327`), and a fixed random sample of numbered small bodies.
+The numeric output above used `DE441`, `SB441-N16`, Xinglong Station (`327`), `85472 Xizezong`, and the fixed sample of `100` numbered main-belt asteroids.
 Small numerical differences can appear across platforms, JAX or XLA versions, dependency versions, and Horizons service revisions.